mathiasvan/mathiasvan.github.io/README.md

 ## Letter Classifier!

-The AI will try to classify your drawings of letters! (only A-E because chrome does not let me load 3000+ images into memory.)
+The AI will try to classify your drawings of letters! (only A-E because Chrome does not let me load 3000+ images into memory.)

-### V2

-You are now able to draw on paper and show it to the AI through the webcam!

 # Credits: